adisorncjame/BioLink-3-User-Interface/README.md

 ![biolink-31-low-resolution-logo-color-on-transparent-background](https://github.com/adisorncjame/BioLink-3-User-Interface/assets/62010897/41979f6b-9040-49dc-aefb-5b653a1c55a5)

 <H1>Overview</H1>
-  What is a BioLink 3 <br>
+What is a BioLink 3.1 ? <br>
-BioLink 3 User Interface is a program that brings data from the time attendance ( Suprema Device ) a text format <br>
+a program that brings data from the time attendance ( Suprema Device ) a text format <br>
 to forward the information to third party program payroll and has functions to facilitate easy connection.

 # Table of Content